Deep Dive

 1. Purpose & Regulatory Framework

-USAT was created to provide a digital dollar that fully complies with U.S. federal regulations.
-Its development was shaped by the GENIUS Act, a law signed in July 2025 that establishes a federal framework for stablecoin issuance (CoinMarketCap).
-This mandates 1:1 dollar backing, monthly reserve attestations, and prohibits offering yield to users.
-The token is issued by Anchorage Digital Bank, N.A., which is regulated by the Office of the Comptroller of the Currency (OCC), making it the first stablecoin issued through a federally regulated U.S. institution (WEEX).
+USAT was created to provide a compliant digital dollar for the U.S. market.
+Its development was directly shaped by the GENIUS Act, a federal law signed in July 2025 that establishes rules for stablecoin issuance (CoinMarketCap).
+The act mandates 1:1 reserve backing, anti-money laundering compliance, and monthly audits supervised by the Office of the Comptroller of the Currency.
+Unlike Tether's global USDT, which is not legally available to U.S. customers, USAT is designed to operate within this regulated domestic infrastructure.

 Conclusion